SUSE/doc-modular/README.md

 * For re-use in different contexts:

-  Every information units stands for itself, but it can be bundled into collections that cover different products/solutions.
+  Every information unit stands for itself, but it can be bundled into collections that cover different products/solutions.

 # Conventions